eric8395/pitching_analysis/README.md

-# pitching_analysis
-An Analysis On Spinrate and Pitcher Performance
+# An Analysis On Spinrate and Pitcher Performance